-When it comes to examples of good customer service during a crisis, this Rackspace apology and follow up, is a prime example of how one can strengthen customer loyalty and turn a negative situation into positive one.
+This case study is an example of good customer service during a crisis.
+The apology letter and follow up, are a prime example of how one can strengthen customer loyalty and turn a negative situation into positive one.

 The perfect apology and excellent customer service that followed the incident was directed by then CEO Lanham Napier prior to his retirement from Rackspace in 2014.

 Napier sent a personalized email from his Texas office to every customer after a series of coincidences and poor timing caused their hosting services to go down.

 Monday evening a truck struck and disabled a transformer providing utility power to the Dallas/Fort Worth data center.
 The truck, however, was only the catalyst for a string of events.